byuceaccessibility/byuceaccessibility.github.io/README.md

   Accessibility Panel: "/AccessibilityPanel/"
   Helpful Links:
 ```
 Under `Helpful Links` you will find more code below like `    - Color: "help/color"`.
-We will add the data of the new page is a simliar format.
+We will add the data of the new page is a similar format.
 Here is an example to help.

 ```yml
 # Navigation